Spectro34/risu-insights/README.md

 RISU Insights exposes RISU diagnostics and Ansible remediation playbooks through the Model Context Protocol (MCP).
-Connect any MCP-aware client (e.g. mcphost) to drive end-to-end health checks and fixes from structured tool responses.
+Connect any MCP-aware client (e.g. mcphost) to drive health checks and fixes from structured tool responses.
+The project expects the sibling repositories `ansible-ollama_mcphost` (role) and `ansible-risu` (custom module) to live next to this directory so Ansible can locate them automatically.

 See [QUICKSTART.md](./QUICKSTART.md) for installation and deployment details.